01702 939760 info@meteorwrite.co.uk

 • Vehicle and driving – related data – includes driving licence entitlement and restrictions or endorsements, driving convictions, vehicle details including registration number and MOT details, vehicle mileage, engine capacity, vehicle ID number, vehicle location, dashcam footage and telematics data if it is relevant to your insurance policy or claim;

-• Credit assessment data – includes information received from credit agencies, e.g., credit history, credit rating and history of bankruptcy orders, voluntary arrangements and county court judgements;
+• Credit assessment data – includes information received from credit agencies, e.g., credit history, credit rating and details of bankruptcy orders, voluntary arrangements and county court judgements;

 • Background insurance checks – including previous policy information and claims history;